-- Federal government employees.
+- 1. Federal government employees.
 See D.C.
-Code § 32-1501(9)(A). - D.C. government employees.
-See id. § 32-1501(9)(B). - Casual employees who do not work in the usual course of trade, business, occupation, or profession of the employer.
+Code § 32-1501(9)(A). - 2.
+D.C. government employees.
+See id. § 32-1501(9)(B). - 3.
+Casual employees who do not work in the usual course of trade, business, occupation, or profession of the employer.
 The best example is someone who cuts the lawn of a private homeowner.
 Someone who mows lawns for a landscape company, however, is not a casual employee.
-Id. § 32-1501 (9)(E).95 - Domestic workers employed in and around a private home by someone who employed domestic household workers for less than 240 hours during any calendar quarter in the same or previous year.96 Id. - Non-D.C. residents working for non-D.C. employers provided that 1) they entered into a contract for hire in another state; and 2) the employer has workers' compensation coverage in another state.
-Id. § 32-1503(a-3). - Workers with injuries caused solely by the worker's own intoxication.
-Id. § 32-1503(d). - Workers with injuries that occur because of the worker's own willful intention to injure or kill himself or another.
-Id. - Workers with injuries that occurred before July 26, 1982.
-Such injuries are covered by the Longshoremen's and Harbor Workers' Compensation Act, a federal law
+Id. § 32-1501 (9)(E).

-95 Whether employment is casual, and thus excluded from coverage under D.C. law regarding workers' compensation, is determined by the employment contract, or if one does not exist, by the nature of the services rendered.
+&lt;sup>96 Whether employment is casual, and thus excluded from coverage under D.C. law regarding workers' compensation, is determined by the employment contract, or if one does not exist, by the nature of the services rendered.
 Determination of whether an employee is casual requires an evaluation of the service performed and whether or not it is stable and settled, or casual and incidental.
 Employment is considered casual when it arises fortuitously and has no fixed duration.
 Employment of brief duration, such as a few hours or days, is typically considered casual.
 Unanticipated employment is also considered casual.